 · You can also make a complaint to us directly using the contact details in this notice

 · If you gave us your consent you have the right to withdraw it at any time

 If you want to understand your data protection rights in more detail, you can contact our designated Data Protection Officer.
-Alternatively, you can contact the Information Commissioner’s Office.
+Alternatively, you can contact the Information Commissioner’s Office (as above).

-We will share your information internally with our staff, when we have a lawful basis to do so.
-For example, we may share your data captured by our customer services department with our service teams or our with our internal audit department.
+We will share your information internally with our staff when we have a lawful basis to do so.
+For example, we may share your data captured by our customer services department with our service teams or with our internal audit department.

-If we transfer your data outside of the EEA, only when we are know your data is safe.
+If we need to transfer your data outside of the EEA, we will do so only when we know your data is safe

 You can make a complaint

 You can make a complaint about how we handle your personal data.